SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Testing of the code

-Figure\,\ref{fig:std} condenses the data in Figure\,\ref{fig:line_SFR} into median deviations between the simulated galaxy line luminosities and a linear fit to the observed ones (black dashed lines in Fig.\,\ref{fig:line_SFR}) as a function of SFR.
-The standard deviation of the offsets for the observed galaxies is indicated with a dark grey envelope.
+The comparison between simulation runs relative to observed line luminosity--SFR relations is made in Figure\,\ref{fig:std}.
+The figure shows the offset in line luminosity from a power law fit made to the observed line luminosity as a function of SFR for each of the eight emission lines considered here.
+The standard deviation of the offsets for the observed galaxies is indicated with gray bars in the background.
 The different \sigame runs listed in Table\,\ref{tab:runs} can now be compared for each of the eight emission lines considered here, with the fine-structure lines sorted in order of increasing critical density (Table\,\ref{tab:crit}).
+Due to the mixed sample of observed galaxies that we compare to, we define a ``good agreement'' here as when the quartile distribution of simulated line luminosities overlaps with the 2-$\sigma$ spread around the observed line luminosity--SFR relation.